Data management is simple ... once you have the big picture!

 Unstructured Data is data that does not have a predefined structure.
 This type of data refers mainly to text data.
 For example, a PDF document enters in this category.
 Domains such as Text Mining can extract relevant and structured data from unstructured documents.

-So, what is the Problem with Master Data?
+So, what's the problem with Master Data?

 As mentioned earlier Master data is often authored (created) and used in operational systems, but is not always accurate and complete enough to fit all purposes.